 Yup.
 Without knowing it, you might be messing up your sleep, mood, digestion, heart, nervous system, muscles, brain, and even the development of your teeth and face structure.
 Yikes!

-These would be more energy, improved health, greater harmony, less anxiety, less fear, better relationships and just a happier life in general.
+On the flip side are all the benefits to be had from learning how to breathe correctly.
+These include more energy, better health, decreased anxiety, less fear, better relationships, and just a happier life in general.

 The Consequences of Sucking at Breathing

 - The brain — Uses 20% of the oxygen we consume.
-When there’s a shortage of oxygen the brain will work slower and since the brain regulates a lot of other functions in the body these are also affected.
+When there’s a shortage of oxygen, the brain will work slower, and since the brain regulates a lot of other functions in the body, these are also affected.

-The 5 Easy Principles of Proper Breathing
+The 5 Simple Principles of Proper Breathing

 1. Breathe through the nose

-Usually it won’t take more than a couple of days of nose breathing to open up your nostrils again.
+It usually won’t take more than a couple of days of nose breathing to open up your nostrils again.